 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires an enhanced disclosure of significant segment expenses on an annual and interim basis.
-This guidance will be effective for the Company's annual periods period beginning the year ended December 31, 2024 January 1, 2024, and for interim periods beginning January 1, 2025.
+This guidance will be effective for the Company's annual period beginning January 1, 2024, and for interim periods beginning January 1, 2025.
 Early adoption is permitted.
 Upon adoption, the guidance should be applied retrospectively to all prior periods presented in the financial statements.
 The requirements of this ASU are disclosure related and will not have an impact on the Company's financial condition, results of operations, or cash flows.
-The Company is currently evaluating the impact of adopting this new pronouncement ASU on its consolidated financial statements and reportable segment disclosures.
+The Company is currently evaluating the impact of adopting this ASU on its reportable segment disclosures.

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which enhances income tax disclosures related to the tax rate reconciliation and income taxes paid.
 This guidance will be effective for the annual periods beginning the year ended December 31, 2025.
 Early adoption is permitted.
 Upon adoption, the guidance can be applied prospectively or retrospectively.
 The requirements of this ASU are disclosure related and will not have an impact on the Company's financial condition, results of operations, or cash flows.
-The Company is currently evaluating the impact of adopting this new pronouncement ASU on its consolidated financial statements and income tax disclosures.
+The Company is currently evaluating the impact of adopting this ASU on its income tax disclosures.

 In March 2024, the SEC adopted the final rule under SEC Release No. 33-11275, The Enhancement and Standardization of Climate-Related Disclosures for Investors.
 The rules require disclosure of, among other things: material climate-related risks; activities to mitigate or adapt to such risks; governance and management of such risks; and material Scope 1 and Scope 2 greenhouse gas emissions.
 Additionally, the rules require disclosure in the notes to the financial statements of the effects of severe weather events and other natural conditions, subject to certain materiality thresholds.
 The rules will become effective on a phased-in timeline beginning with the year ended December 31, 2025.
 On April 4, 2024, the SEC voluntarily stayed implementation of the final rule to facilitate the orderly judicial resolution of pending legal challenges to the rule.
-The Company is currently evaluating the final rule to determine its impact on the Company's consolidated financial statements and disclosures.
+The Company is currently monitoring the legal challenges and evaluating the final rule to determine its potential impact on the Company's consolidated financial statements and disclosures.